Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 1. In the app's registration screen, select **Authentication** in the menu.
    - If you don't have a platform added, select **Add a platform** and select the **Public client (mobile & desktop)** option.
    - In the **Redirect URIs** | **Suggested Redirect URIs for public clients (mobile, desktop)** section, select **https://login.microsoftonline.com/common/oauth2/nativeclient**
 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
    - In the list of APIs, select the API `TodoListService-OBO-sample-v2`.
-   - In the **Delegated permissions** section, select the **access_as_user** in the list.
+   - In the **Delegated permissions** section, select the **Access 'TodoListService-OBO-sample-v2'** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

 ##### Configure the  client app (TodoListClient-OBO-sample-v2) to use your app registration

-Open the project in your IDE (like Visual Studio) to configure the code.
+Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

->In the steps below, "ClientID" is the same as "Application ID" or "AppId".
+> In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListClient\App.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-OBO-sample-v2` application copied from the Azure portal.
-1. Find the app key `todo:TodoListScope` and replace the existing value with `api://<service_application_id>/.default`, where `<service_application_id>` is the Application ID of the API `TodoListService-OBO-sample-v2`.
+1. Find the app key `todo:TodoListScope` and replace the existing value with ScopeDefault.
 1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-OBO-sample-v2 project (by default `https://localhost:44321/`).

 #### Configure Authorized client applications for service (TodoListService-OBO-sample-v2)

-For a middle tier web API (`TodoListService-OBO-sample-v2`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
+For a middle tier Web API (`TodoListService-OBO-sample-v2`) to be able to call a downstream Web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its Azure AD registration.
-This binding merges the permissions required by both the client and the middle tier WebApi and and presents it to the end user in a single consent dialog.
-The user than then consent to this combined set of permissions.
+This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
+The user then consent to this combined set of permissions.

-To achieve this, you need to add the "Client ID" of the client app, in the manifest of the web API in the `knownClientApplications` property.
+To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the Web API in the `knownClientApplications` property.
 Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListService-OBO-sample-v2` app registration, and in the *Expose an API* section, click on **Add a client application**.
+1. In the [Azure portal](https://portal.azure.com), navigate to your `TodoListService-OBO-sample-v2` app registration, and select **Manifest** section.
-   Client IDs of the client applications (`TodoListClient-OBO-sample-v2`) as elements of the array.
+1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`TodoListClient-OBO-sample-v2`) as an element of the array.

-1. Click **Add application**
+    For instance:

+    ```json
+    "knownClientApplications": ["ca8dca8d-f828-4f08-82f5-325e1a1c6428"],
+    ```

+1. **Save** the changes to the manifest.

 ### Step 4: Run the sample